backstage/backstage/docs/permission/plugin-authors/authorize-the-read-endpoint.md

 Once the changes to the permission policy are saved, the UI should should show only the items you have created.

-// TODO: add support for boolean operators
+// TODO(vinzscam): add support for boolean operators

+// TODO(vinzscam): add frontend documentation